 blocking/freezing of funds, financial assets and other property owned or possessed by sanctioned subjects

-prohibiting provision of financial services, funds, financial assets or other property to sanctioned subjects
+prohibition to provide financial services, funds, financial assets or other property to any of the sanctioned subjects

 Does Bulgaria maintain a list of sanctioned individuals and entities?